bostonphp/PHP-Beginners-Book/learning_php/learning_php.markdown

 A challenge... can you give me some more practical examples?

 ## Functions
 Functions are the most amazing and useful things you will learn about programing.
-They are a way to reduce the receptiveness in your program, by creating a special mini program designed to do something, based on your parameters.
+They are a way to reduce the repetiveness in your program, by creating a special mini program designed to do whatever you need.
+It's almost like creating your own programming language!

 	// Example function
 	function add_values( $value1, $value2 ) { // Add two values together